Would you like to view this website in another language?

 Why Shiftbase fits UK SMEs that need scheduling + time tracking

-If you’re comparing employee time tracking software in the UK, it’s worth choosing a tool that also handles the stuff that creates timesheet chaos: shift changes, absences, and last-minute swaps.
-With Shiftbase, you can manage employee scheduling, track hours with time tracking, and keep leave organised with absence management — so payroll prep is simpler and records stay consistent.
-Want to see if it fits your team?
-Start a free 14-day trial today.
+If you're comparing employee time tracking software in the UK, it's worth choosing a tool that also handles the things that create timesheet chaos: shift changes, absences, and last-minute swaps.
+With Shiftbase, you can manage employee scheduling, track hours with time tracking, keep leave organised with absence management, and see which industries we serve — so payroll prep pulls from one source of truth, not three.

 Easily manage your employees' hours worked!